Competition Rules and Guidelines

 Members are encouraged to enter all competitions and may enter up to the maximum number of images allowed.
 Fewer than the maximum is accepted.

-A total of two entries per member – either print or PDI:
+Unless otherwise stated for a specific competition, the default is a total of two entries per member – either print or PDI.

 Nature photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archaeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.
 The story telling value of a photograph must be weighed more than the pictorial quality while maintaining high technical quality.
 Human elements shall not be present, except where those human elements are integral parts of the nature story such as nature subjects, like barn owls or storks, adapted to an environment modified by humans, or where those human elements are in situations depicting natural forces, like hurricanes or tidal waves.
 Scientific bands, scientific tags or radio collars on wild animals are permissible.
 Photographs of human created hybrid plants, cultivated plants, feral animals, domestic animals, or mounted specimens are ineligible, as is any form of manipulation that alters the truth of the photographic statement.